HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 * The pages are tested from servers in the US with no cookies set, so third parties requested after opt-in are not included.
 This will especially affect pages hosted and predominantly served to countries in scope for the [General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation), or other similar legislation.
 * Only the home pages are tested.
 Other pages may have different third-party requirements.
 * Some of the lesser-used third-party domains are grouped into the _unknown_ category.
-* We are leveraging different [Lighthouse audits](https://github.com/GoogleChrome/lighthouse/tree/master/core/audits).
+* We are leveraging different <a hreflang="en" href="https://github.com/GoogleChrome/lighthouse/tree/master/core/audits">Lighthouse audits</a>.
 Some of them have limited coverage.
-Namely, it is not feasible to cover all existing facade implementations in the [third-party facades audit](https://github.com/GoogleChrome/lighthouse/blob/master/core/audits/third-party-facades.js).
+Namely, it is not feasible to cover all existing facade implementations in the <a hreflang="en" href="https://github.com/GoogleChrome/lighthouse/blob/master/core/audits/third-party-facades.js">third-party facades audit</a>.

-Learn more about our [methodology](https://almanac.httparchive.org/en/2021/methodology).
+Learn more about our [Methodology](./methodology).

 ## Prevalence